kragen/dumpulse/performance.md

-Running the provided `udpserver` on Linux compiled as above under valgrind and hitting it with different numbers of requests from the provided `udpclient`, we get the following results:
+Running the provided `udpserver` on Linux compiled as above under valgrind and hitting it with different numbers of requests from the provided `client.py`, we get the following results:

     | 0 request packets       | 159931 instructions executed |
     | 1 setvar                |                       161006 |